- 13

 Khumbu Pasang Lhamu Rural Municipality Permit | Yes | 1.
 NPR 2000 per person for the first four weeks

-2. NPR 2500 per person for staying more than four months Note: The cost is same for everyone (SAARC & foreign nationals) except Nepal. |
+2. NPR 3000 per person for staying more than four months Note: The cost is the same for all individuals (SAARC and foreign nationals), except for those from Nepal. |

 Trekking Permit for Restricted Areas | No |